Medically Reviewed

 What Is Meth?

-Classified by the United States Drug Enforcement Administration (DEA) as a Schedule II substance, methamphetamine carries a significant potential for misuse and serious physical and psychological dependence.3
+Classified by the United States Drug Enforcement Administration (DEA) as a Schedule II substance, methamphetamine carries a significant potential for misuse and serious physiological and psychological dependence.3

 Though pharmaceutical methamphetamine is still in production, much of the street supply of meth is illicitly manufactured—often found in powdered form—as shiny glass fragments or as whitish crystalline rocks (crystal meth).
 Meth is a chemical derivative of amphetamine, another stimulant substance that, in pharmaceutical formulations, is approved for the treatment of conditions such as attention-deficit hyperactivity disorder (ADHD) and the sleep disorder narcolepsy.1